grepstrength/grepstrength/README.md

 I work as a cyber risk analyst, where I perform risk assessments and report findings for various infrastructure and application configurations.
 I also architect, develop, and administer an enterprise risk register.

 ## Security Researcher
 I ***also*** work as a freelance security researcher, where I test applications and infrastructure for vulnerabilities to report to clients.
-I also reverse engineer malware samples to share IOCs, artifacts, and TTPs for public threat intelligence consumption.
+I also develop and reverse engineer malware to share IOCs, artifacts, and TTPs for public threat intelligence consumption.

 # systeminfo

 ## Skills
-I have a background in DFIR and CTI but I've acquired multiple other skills over the years, including risk analysis, malware analysis, ethical hacking, AI and LLM engineering, and programming/scripting (primarily Go).
+I have a background in DFIR and CTI but I've acquired multiple other skills over the years, including risk analysis, malware research, ethical hacking, AI and LLM engineering, and programming/scripting (primarily Go).

 ## Certifications
 Offensive Security -